alibabacloud-automation/terraform-alicloud-eip/README.md

-Terraform module which creates EIP instances and associate them with other resources on Alibaba Cloud
+Terraform module which creates EIPs and associate them with other resources on Alibaba Cloud
 terraform-alicloud-eip
 =====================================================================